Frederick P. Cerise, MD, MPH, was named President and Chief Executive Officer in March 2014.

 Prior to that, Findley spent nearly 20 years with the Baylor Health Care System in Dallas.
 She began as a tax manager and worked her way up to become Baylor’s vice president and chief compliance officer.

 Findley holds a Master of Science degree in tax accounting from Texas Tech University, is a certified public accountant and certified in health care compliance from the Health Care Compliance Association.
-She is a member of the Health Care Compliance Association, Texas Society of Certified Public Accountants and the Dallas Chapter of Certified Public Accountants.
+She is a member of the Health Care Compliance Association.

 Paul Leslie joined Parkland in October 2010 as Interim General Counsel.
 He was named Executive Vice President and General Counsel in October 2011.